 ELSA is an initiative developed and supported by educational psychologists who apply psychological knowledge of children’s social and emotional development to particular areas of need and to specific casework.

-Our vision and aims, which focus on the development of the whole child, will ensure that we maintain these high standards and make all of our children successful, happy, healthy and safe.
+Our vision and aims, which focus on the development of the whole child, will ensure that we work towards the high standards expected and ensure that all of our children are successful, happy, healthy and safe.

 We are very pleased and proud to be able to inform you that our school has been awarded the Primary Science Quality Mark Silver award.
 This follows a year long process in developing our science provision, led by our science co-ordinators Mrs Mannion and Mr Holmes.